SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

             typer.run(link_model)
         ```

-        for example, you can run this script with the following command:
+        For example, you can run this script with the following command:

         ```bash
         python link_model.py entity/project/artifact_name:version -a staging -a production